jaytimm/american-political-data-and-r/all-the-newness.md

 > obtained a Bachelor’s degree (or higher).
 Per Table C15002: **Sex by
 > educational attainment for the population 25 years and over**.

+> Note: In previous version of this document, I did not correctly count
+> the White working class.

 ``` r
 white_ed_vars <- c(white_m_bach = 'C15002H_006',
                    white_w_bach = 'C15002H_011',